 The strategy in action on the ground

-Break the Chains encourages MSM to avoid any risk of HIV transmission during a one-month period (in April) until they get tested for HIV in May.
+An HIV testing campaign encourages MSM to avoid any risk of HIV transmission during a one-month period (in October) until they get tested for HIV in November.
 The objective is to reduce the risk of HIV for the gay community and MSM by detecting as many people as possible who are not (yet) aware that they have the infection.

-STOP SYPHILIS offers guidance and free testing for syphilis.
-It is also an opportunity for MSM to ask themselves if they also need testing for HIV, chlamydia, gonorrhoea and hepatitis C.
+The testing campaign Starman offers guidance and testing for syphilis, chlamydia and gonorrhoea at a reduced price.
+It is also an opportunity for MSM to ask themselves if they also need testing for HIV.

 The #undetectable campaign informs MSM that HIV-positive people who are being treated and have an undetectable viral load do not transmit the HIV virus.
 With this information, the campaign aims to fight stigmatisation and discrimination against MSM who are HIV-positive.